char16t/wa/README.en.rst

 Please note that in the example above are not required to ask the user to input the required variables.
 The prompt will happen automatically as soon as encountered unknown variable.

-wa stores the values of variables within each of your project.
+wa retains the values of variables within each of your project.
 If you previously entered value, for example,: code:`PROJECT_NAME` more prompt will not occur.
-If you want to forcibly update the value of a variable ask the user for the value again, using the command :code:`input`т. Если нужно принудительно обновить значение переменной, запрашивайте у пользователя значение заново, с помощью команды :code:`input`
+If you want to forcibly update the value of a variable ask the user for the value again, using the command :code:`input`

 Now you need to run in console